Learn How

 Instructions

-Divide the grains between the lunchboxes.
-Top each one with the vegetables, falafel, a spoonful of hummus, and a drizzle of oil.
-Put a lemon in each box to squeeze over just before eating.
+- Divide the grains between lunchboxes.
+Top each with vegetables, falafel, hummus, and a drizzle of olive oil.
+Add a lemon wedge to squeeze over before eating.

-There’s nothing like a pasta salad to energise your child and get them through their day.
-This recipe takes only 15 minutes to prepare and includes all the micronutrients and macronutrients your child needs!
+There’s nothing like a pasta salad to energize your child and get them through the day.
+This recipe takes only 15 minutes to prepare and provides a mix of both macro- and micronutrients.

 You’ll need: